Working in Germany — Salary, Tax and Contracts

 - What is Sozialversicherung and do I have to pay it?

-- Sozialversicherung covers pension (Rentenversicherung), health (Krankenversicherung), long-term care (Pflegeversicherung), and unemployment (Arbeitslosenversicherung) insurance.
+- Sozialversicherung covers pension, health, long-term care, and unemployment insurance.
 All employees in Germany are required to contribute.
 The employee's share is approximately 20–21% of gross salary, automatically deducted from your payslip.
-Employers pay a matching contribution on top.

 - What taxes do I pay in Germany as a foreign worker?

-- If you live and work in Germany, you are subject to German income tax (Einkommensteuer) on your worldwide income.
-Germany has double-taxation treaties with most countries so you typically do not pay tax on the same income twice.
-You will also pay Sozialabgaben (social security).
+- If you live and work in Germany, you are subject to German income tax (Einkommensteuer).
+Germany has double-taxation treaties with most countries.
 After your first full year in Germany, you can file a Steuererklärung (tax return) and often receive a refund.

 Know your salary and learn the language

-Calculate your exact net pay with the salary calculator, then start learning German — both are free.
+Calculate your exact net pay, then start learning German — both are free.